EffieLiu-OvO/Mengqiu_Liu_Project2/README.md

 ## Project 2: Interactive Battleship Game
 Project 2 enhances the static Battleship website from Project 1 by implementing interactive gameplay using React.
 The application now features:

-Complete transformation from static HTML/CSS to a React-based application Implementation of game logic for single-player Battleship against an AI opponent Two game modes: Normal Mode and Free Play Mode
+Complete transformation from static HTML/CSS to a React-based application <br>
+Implementation of game logic for single-player Battleship against an AI opponent <br>
+Two game modes: Normal Mode and Free Play Mode <br>
-Custom ship placement feature allowing players to position their ships manually Game state management using React Context API Persistent game state using localStorage
+Custom ship placement feature allowing players to position their ships manually <br>
+Game state management using React Context API <br>
+Persistent game state using localStorage <br>
-Responsive design for both desktop and mobile devices
+Responsive design for both desktop and mobile devices <br>

 ## Game Features
 10x10 game boards for both player and AI